Suansh25/laweb/README.md

-This project displays the rich local vernacular heritage of Indian state.
+This project displays the rich local vernacular heritage of Indian states.